mjkoster/interfaces/draft-ietf-core-interfaces.md

 This document defines a set of Link Format interface descriptions for some common design patterns that enable the server side composition and organization, and client side discovery and consumption, of machine resources using Web Linking.
 A client discovering the “if” link attribute will be able to consume resources based on its knowledge of the expected interface types.
 In this sense the Interface Type acts in a similar way as a Content-Format, but as a selector for a high level functional abstraction.

-An interface description describes a resource in terms of it's associated content formats, data types, URI templates, REST methods, parameters, and responses.
-Basic interface descriptions are defined for sensors, actuators, and properties.
+An interface description describes a resource in terms of its associated content formats, data types, URI templates, REST methods, parameters, and responses.
+Basic interface descriptions are defined for sensors, and actuators.

 A set of collection types is defined for organizing resources for discovery, and for various forms of bulk interaction with resource sets using typed embedding links.